 half-lives at 20-25°C of 0.3 hours at pH 4, 5.5 hours at pH 7 and 0.3

-hours at pH 9 were determined using a validated QSAR estimation method.
+hours at pH 9 were determined using validated QSAR estimation methods.

 hydrolysis products are dimethylsilanediol and ethanol.